RepIica/btc-block-dashboard/README.md

 # BTC-Block-Dashboard

-initial readme
+Bitcoin transaction stream viewer for any desktop browser

 ## Frontend Scripts

 ### `npm start`

-Runs the app in the development mode.<br />
+Runs the app in the development mode.
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-The page will reload if you make edits.<br />
-You will also see any lint errors in the console.